 Yuri Hordiychuk has been with the Group since 2002.
-Firstly, he was Director of the Provision of Raw Materials at the company, and in 2005 was promoted to Director of Production.
-The next significant step in the career of Mr. Hordiychuk was taken in 2008, when he was promoted to General Director of the Company and in 2013 he has appointed Chief Operational Officer.
+Firstly, he was Director of the Provision of Raw Materials then in 2005, he was promoted to Director of Production, before, in 2008, being promoted to General Director of the Company and, ultimately, in 2013, being appointed as Chief Operational Officer.

 Yuri has more than ten years of experience of administrative activity and a degree in "Production Organization Management".
-In 2006, Mr. Hordiychuk graduated with MBA from the School of Economics (Russia) and earned a degree in "Logistics and Supply Chains Management".
+In 2006, Mr. Hordiychuk graduated with an MBA from the School of Economics (Russia) and earned a degree in "Logistics and Supply Chains Management".